-In this paper, we present FuzzFactory, a framework for rapid prototyping of domain-specific fuzzing applications.
-FuzzFactory allows users to specify the collection of dynamic domain-specific feedback during test execution.
-FuzzFactory uses a domain-specific fuzzing algorithm that incorporates such custom feedback to selectively save intermediate inputs, called waypoints, to augment coverage-guided fuzzing.
-We use FuzzFactory to implement six domain-specific fuzzing applications: three re-implementations of prior work and three novel solutions, and evaluate their effectiveness on benchmarks from Google's fuzzer test suite.
-We also show how domain-specific feedback can be composed to produce composite applications, which perform better than the sum of their parts.
-For example, we combine domain-specific feedback about strict equality comparisons and dynamic memory allocations, to enable the automatic generation of ZIP bombs and PNG bombs.
+In this paper, we present FuzzFactory, a framework for developing domain-specific fuzzing applications without requiring changes to mutation and search heuristics.
+FuzzFactory allows users to specify the collection of dynamic domain-specific feedback during test execution, as well as how such feedback should be aggregated.
+FuzzFactory uses this information to selectively save intermediate inputs, called waypoints, to augment coverage-guided fuzzing.
+Such waypoints always make progress towards domain-specific multi-dimensional objectives.
+We instantiate six domain-specific fuzzing applications using FuzzFactory: three re-implementations of prior work and three novel solutions, and evaluate their effectiveness on benchmarks from Google's fuzzer test suite.
+We also show how multiple domains can be composed to perform better than the sum of their parts.
+For example, we combine domain-specific feedback about strict equality comparisons and dynamic memory allocations, to enable the automatic generation of LZ4 bombs and PNG bombs.

 11:00 - 12:30

 |CLOTHO: Directed Test Generation for Weakly Consistent Database Systems|

 Kia Rahmani Purdue University, Kartik Nagar Purdue University, Benjamin Delaware Purdue University, Suresh Jagannathan Purdue UniversityDOI Pre-print